tesseract-ocr/tessdoc/FAQ.md

 sudo apt-get install libtiff-dev
 ```
 or some variant thereof should do the trick, **before** running configure.

-## Can I use tesseract for barcode recognition?

-No. Tesseract is for text recognition.

 ## No output with color images